answersengine/documentations/source/how_tos.rst

 `no_url_decode: true`
 ---------------------
-This option forces a page to keep it's url as is, since v2 decode and re-encode the url so it fix any error on it by default, useful to standardize the url for cache.
+This option forces a page to keep it's url as is, since Fetch decode and re-encode the url so it fix any error on it by default, useful to standardize the url for cache.

 **Example:**